eternakk/eternia/docs/mcp.md

 - If your setup requires absolute paths to binaries, you may replace the `command` fields with absolute paths.
 - Logs: Junie’s logs or your project logs/logs/eternia.log may show helpful errors.

+Diagnosing GitHub MCP authentication (401 Unauthorized)
+- Common causes:
+  - Token missing inside the container (Docker env not forwarded) → ensure github.args includes: -e GITHUB_TOKEN and -e GITHUB_PERSONAL_ACCESS_TOKEN, and github.env maps them to env://GITHUB_TOKEN_RO.
+  - Token lacks scopes → minimum recommended: repo (read), issues:write, pull_requests:write (match your configured capabilities).
+  - Wrong env var name expected by the image → we forward both GITHUB_TOKEN and GITHUB_PERSONAL_ACCESS_TOKEN to be safe.
+- Quick checks:
+  1) Verify your .junie/mcp/.env has GITHUB_TOKEN_RO set (not empty) and Junie is launched from a shell that can read that file.
+  2) Run the verifier:
+     python3 scripts/verify_mcp_config.py
+     It will validate mcp.json, PATH resolution, presence of token, and (for Docker) env forwarding flags.
+  3) Inspect env inside the container: docker run --rm -i -e GITHUB_TOKEN -e GITHUB_PERSONAL_ACCESS_TOKEN ghcr.io/github/github-mcp-server env | grep GITHUB_
+     You should see both variables populated when Junie launches the container.
+- Notes:
+  - 401 from GitHub API is unrelated to GHCR image pull auth.
+If you get denied pulling the image from ghcr.io, see the section below about read:packages and docker login.
+  - Fine-grained tokens must have access to the eternakk/eternia repository and the scopes listed above.

 Security notes
 - Never commit real secrets to the repo.
 Use .junie/mcp/.env (ignored) and keep tokens scoped minimally.